exercism/x86-64-assembly/concepts/integers/about.md

 ## Subtraction

-The subtraction of two integers is simply the sum of the first with the `neg` of the second.
-It is performed using the `sub` instruction.
+The subtraction of two integers is performed using the `sub` instruction.

 There's also a [dec][dec] instruction, that simply subtracts 1 from the value in the destination operand: